 Identifying information

-Under the GDPR, data controllers must apply data protection by design and default.
+Under the UK GDPR, data controllers must apply data protection by design and default.
 As the data controller, the school ensures appropriate measures are in place in order for individuals to exercise their rights.

 Wherever possible, the school uses pseudonymisation, also known as the ‘blurring technique’, to reduce the risk of identification.